 A self-exclusion facility should be supported by a written agreement drawn up in accordance with the relevant Codes of Practice and trade association advice.
-The premises take responsibility for ensuring the person who requests voluntary exclusion is not readmitted during the agreed period.
+The premises take responsibility for ensuring the person who requests voluntary exclusion is not readmitted during the agreed period and is expected to evidence that self-exclusion processes are in order and being implemented (for example photographs attached to exclusion records, staff briefed to be aware of self-exclusions).
 Referral to advocacy services would be recognised as good practice.

-Licensees are encouraged to share information with other operators and encourage customers to consider extending their self-exclusion to other licensed premises.
+Licensees are encouraged to appropriately share information with other operators and encourage customers to consider extending their self-exclusion to other licensed premises.

-The Licensing Authority would request licensee's to share this information/records with them to assist with tackling issues in a particular area.
+The Licensing Authority would request licensees to share this information/records with them to assist with tackling issues in a particular area.